eddiana/clocky/README.md

 **Open WeatherMapAPIKe**y - the API Key you obtained as mentioned above.

 **DefaultFontName** - this is the default font to use for display in all the profiles.
+If this value is not present, in Windows clocky defaults to *Arial*, and in Linux to the default *sans serif* font.

 Below the 'clocky' section is the information for the different profiles.
 They are titled `Prof_1` to `Prof_8`.